 Fitting tools are a good starting point but are not foolproof.
 I tried some out as a test and the success rate was around 60 percent in recommending the right saddle for me.
 Though for some, fit was not the issue — the saddle design itself didn’t work for me.

 Another strategy for finding the best mountain bike saddle is to test ride your friends’.
 This again is problematic, dependent on bike size and saddle setup.
 If nothing else, you’ll immediately learn how one rider’s meat is another’s poison.
 But you will get an idea of the range of options.

 Yet another approach is to go to a mountain bike demo day and make a mental note of the saddle(s) you really like.

 Finally, check your local bike shop.
 Some shops offer try-before-you-buy demo programs.
-Typically they charge for the privilege, but allow you to deduct the payment from the price of a new saddle.
-Just be prepared to suffer through a couple misses before you find a hit that you like.
+Typically they charge for the privilege but allow you to deduct the payment from the price of a new saddle.
+Just be prepared to suffer through a couple of misses before you find a hit that you like.
 That’s just how life works in the mountain bike saddle world.